 Persistent Thoughts, Arguments and Symbols

-The paintings selected for this folio represent a shift in my creative process and have evolved from what are persistent thoughts, arguments and symbols.
-These ideas are playing out over and over in my mind and in my current paintings, much like a commercial jingle or phrase that gets stuck in your head “Winston Tastes Good Like a Cigarette should”, or noxious but stuck in the annals of one’s mind.
+The paintings selected for this folio represent a shift in my creative process.
+They have evolved from persistent thoughts, arguments, and symbols playing out in my mind and appearing in current paintings.
+Much like a commercial jingle or phrase that gets stuck in one's head, "Winston Tastes Good Like a Cigarette Should," or noxious but stuck in the annals of one's mind.

 In 2007 there was a change in my creative process and the intention of my art.
-The content of the paintings were no longer about interpreting the world around me from three sources: direct observation, the minds eye and the id.
-New ideas, gestures and symbols were demanding attention, my nagging thoughts and concerns regarding the impact of government, religion, and economic models on the environment and humanity.
+The paintings' content was no longer about interpreting the world around me from three sources: direct observation, the mind's eye, and the id.
+New ideas, gestures, and symbols demanded attention by my nagging thoughts and concerns regarding the impact of government, religion, and economic models on the environment and humanity.

-The three paintings titled, “Master Card”, “Visa Card” and “Amex Card”, contain symbols that are reoccurring in many of my paintings.
-The three factory smoke stacks, shown active with billowing smoke and others times dormant, is a simple visual idea that represents the conundrum of manufacturing the economy vs. providing a healthy environment.
-Can we improve our economy without damaging our environment?
-These images and symbols flood my conscious when I am in the studio and are now finding their way to the canvas.
+"Credit Cards" The three paintings, titled "Master Card," "Visa Card," and "Amex Card," contain symbols that are reoccurring in many of my images.
+The three factory smokestacks, shown active with billowing smoke and other times dormant, is a simple visual idea that represents the conundrum of manufacturing the economy vs. providing a healthy environment.
+The question remains, can we improve our economy without damaging our environment?

-The series of paintings “Black Cross Mythologies”, I address the argument of ancient religious mythologies that the concept of “faith” is evidence to prove the validity of various religious ideas.
-Bertrand Russell’s parable of the celestial teapot has been incorporated into the painting titled “Black Cross Mythologies – Celestial Teapot”.
-The parable’s theory is that one can have the same steadfast belief that a teapot is orbiting the solar system as they can have in any other religious idea, as either argument only requires “faith” as validation.
+“Black Cross Mythologies” In the series of paintings, I address the argument of ancient religious mythologies that the concept of "faith" is evidence to prove the validity of various religious ideas.
+Bertrand Russell's parable of the celestial teapot has been incorporated into the painting titled "Black Cross Mythologies – Celestial Teapot."
+The parable's theory is that one can have the same steadfast belief that a teapot is orbiting the solar system as they can have in any other religious idea, as either argument only requires "faith" as validation.